Professional Development Opportunity Detail Page

 Limited number of non-credit seats: $400 registration (need not apply to ASU).
 Contact firstname.lastname@example.org to inquire.

-On-campus housing can be arranged (private room, shared bath): in summer 2017 it cost $32/day.
+On-campus housing can be arranged (private room, shared bath) for $670 (+ $23 linens optional).
 Beautiful low-cost family housing in upscale Scottsdale, 7 miles north of campus.
 Contact Jane Jackson.

 |Other Prerequisites:||Prerequisite: 2 semesters of college physics.
 The workshop is for

 * high school and post-secondary physics teachers and

 * those who intend to start teaching physics next year, and